 Sit for Greetings

 The last thing your holiday guests want is to be knocked over by your dog.
-A great alternative to jumping is to teach your dog to greet people by sitting down.
+If your dog is frequently jumping, a great alternative is to teach your dog to greet people by sitting down.
 After all, they can’t jump if their butt is on the ground.

 One of the fastest ways to train this is to teach your dog that their butt is like a switch.
 When it’s on the ground, the reward of a greeting is turned on, and when it’s off the ground the greeting stops.
 Be sure everybody who interacts with your dog is on the same page.
 If even one person encourages jumping, you will be fighting an uphill battle.